chilcote/warranty/readme.md

 warranty
 ========

-Apple warranty lookup script.
+Apple warranty estimation script.

-This script scrapes Apple's warranty self serve site to determine whether a given serial number is under warranty.
+This script estimates whether a given serial number is under warranty.
 Input can be one or more given serial numbers, or a text file listing serials.
 Output can be standard out or a CSV file.

 All of the good ideas herein came from [glarizza][1], except for the rest of the good ideas which came from [pudquick][2].
 Every terrible idea is my own.